akif-dogan/arweave/arweave_styleguide.md

-# Arweave code style
+# BigFile code style

-The main development language of the Arweave client is Erlang, and as the number of developers of the project continues to grow this style guide will act as a means of keeping the codebase clean and comprehensible.
+The main development language of the BigFile client is Erlang, and as the number of developers of the project continues to grow this style guide will act as a means of keeping the codebase clean and comprehensible.